 Working with a mentor can be one of the most fulfilling and useful career strategies.
 It can fast track your knowledge, expertise, and confidence.
 And the first point of contact is make or break, especially when you might not know the person.

-As a regular conference speaker, I know that you can often get bombarded with requests to catch up for coffee dates after a presentation.
-From my own experience, and from those I admire, I’ve listed a few ideas to cut through and make you more favourable to get a meeting with a busy potential mentor
+As a regular conference speaker, I know that you can often get overwhelmed with really lovely requests to catch up for coffee dates after a conference presentation.
+I love meeting and chatting with people but sometimes there just isn’t enough hours in the day!
+From my own experience, and from other colleagues I’ve spoken to about this, I’ve listed a few ideas to cut through and make you more favourable to get a meeting with a busy potential mentor.

 Let’s start with a big meeting request no-no!

 The worst possible request is “can I have a coffee with you to pick your brain?”

 This request implies a one-way exchange.
 It’s nondescript.
 And it lacks any type of focus or value for the mentor.
 Most people want to help.
 But help yourself with the following tips and make your next request outstanding!

 How to ask for a meeting with a potential mentor